amnis-dev/amnis-state-ws/README.md

 yarn add @reduxjs/toolkit
 ```

-Although it is not a requirement, it is highly recommended to [understand the logic and principles of Redux](https://redux.js.org/introduction/getting-started).
+It is highly recommended to [understand the logic and principles of Redux](https://redux.js.org/introduction/getting-started).
 It will help with customizing and extending this library for your specific project needs.

 ### Add the Package